Home > Sectors > Industry > Lean manufacturing: tools, limits and challenges

 Waste can take three different forms depending on its nature:

-• Muri: the saturation of a resource, an excessive task, too difficult, or even impossible;
+• Muri: the saturation of a resource, a task that is excessive, too difficult or even impossible;

-Among these types of waste, we can note two specificities:
+Among these types of waste, there are two specific examples:

-We therefore distinguish between value-added time and non-value-added time: everything necessary to create added value (turning on machines, changing tools, etc.) and waste.
+A distinction is therefore made between time with added value and time without added value: everything that is necessary to create added value (switching on machines, changing tools, etc.) and wastage.

 Other key principles

-Another fundamental principle is the inventory on the ground.
-This involves meeting operational staff (production, logistics, etc.), identifying (quickly) problems and determining their causes, and applying collective intelligence to resolve them.
-This is the principle of the Gemba Walk.
+Another fundamental principle is to take stock of the situation on the ground.
+This involves meeting operational staff (production, logistics, etc.), identifying problems (quickly) and determining their causes, and applying collective intelligence to resolve them.
+This is the Gemba Walk principle.

-Lean requires a certain methodological rigor.
-“This is the condition for perpetuating the tools.”
-In other words, it is a question of collectively determining rules, respecting standards, norms (ISO 9001 for quality management, HACCP for the agri-food industry, etc.)… “and maintaining them at a high level of adherence, or even make them evolve.”
+Lean requires a certain methodological rigour.
+"This is the prerequisite for the long-term viability of the tools".
+In other words, it's a question of collectively determining the rules, complying with standards and norms (ISO 9001 for quality management, HACCP for the food industry, etc.) "and maintaining them at a high level of adherence, or even developing them".

-Furthermore, employee commitment – at all levels (production lines, management, support functions, etc.) – is imperative to take ownership of the tools.
-Once these fundamentals are in place, it remains to propose effective and sustainable solutions.
+In addition, employee commitment - at all levels (production lines, management, support functions, etc.) - is imperative if the tools are to be adopted.
+Once these fundamentals are in place, the next step is to propose effective, sustainable solutions.

 What tools?